Enrollment-stage Backdoor Attacks on Speaker Recognition Systems via Adversarial Ultrasound: Evaluation

 \subsection{Digital Attack Performance}

 Under the digital attack scenario, the target SRS stores the average poisoned voiceprints, which are obtained by each victim's 3 speech samples embedded with the user-specific ultrasonic backdoor during enrollment.
-At the recognition stage, we respectively feed the backdoors and unseen victims' voice samples into the target SRS to examine their ASR/ACC performance.
+At the recognition stage, we feed the backdoor triggers and unseen victims' voice samples into the target SRS to examine their ASR/ACC performance, respectively.

-\textbf{Different poison duration of \bd.} Considering that a typical utterance duration used for enrollment is between 3 to 120 seconds~\cite{zeinali2019short}, we set the default duration to 4s in the following experiments.
+\textbf{Impact of the poison durations of \bd.} Considering that a typical utterance duration used for enrollment is between 3 to 120 seconds~\cite{zeinali2019short}, we set the default duration to 4s in the following experiments.
 To evaluate the impact of \bd's contaminated rate on the legitimate user's voice samples, we set the duration of \bd to vary from 1.5s$\sim$4s at an interval of 0.5s, which ensures \bd can be applicable to almost scenarios.
 We superimpose the backdoor on unseen user's voice samples to form the poisoned enrolling voiceprint, respectively.
 Based on ECAPA-TDNN, we infer all voiceprints and calculate the similarity scores between different user-poisoned voiceprint pairs and \bd-poisoned voiceprint pairs.
 Fig.~\ref{fig:duration} shows that \bd can well balance the poisoning rate and the usability of legitimate users with different attack duration because the ACCs are always 100\%.
 ASR results also demonstrate that a longer duration facilitates \bd to poison enrolling voiceprints, as the 4s duration makes ASRs of the attack 100\% across three scenarios.